SalomePlatform/adao/doc/reference.rst

 option is specified for an algorithm that doesn't support it, the option is simply left unused.
 The meaning of the acronyms or particular names can be found in the :ref:`genindex` or the :ref:`section_glossary`.
-In addition, for each algorithm, the required commands are given, being described in `List of commands and keywords for an ADAO calculation case`_.
+In addition, for each algorithm, the required commands/keywords are given, being described in `List of commands and keywords for an ADAO calculation case`_.

 **"Blue"**